xskillzx/team-number-one/TESTING.md

 This document exists to help you write your unit tests.
 In this document you will find snippets of some examples and some explanation of those examples.

+If you want to directly jump into a code example, click [here](https://github.com/team-number-one/team-number-one/blob/master/react-client/specs/navbar.spec.js)

 > This document is the best thing that happened in my life!
 > --- John Travolta